techidaily/site-win11-tips/source/_posts/troubleshooting-disabled-roblox-game-due-to-user-settings-in-windows.md

  The error under discussion is primarily caused when your account's two settings are misconfigured: privacy and parental controls.
 Therefore, you should review both settings to determine whether any restrictions have been imposed by default or by someone else.
 Follow these steps to view these settings and make the necessary changes:

 1. First, close the Roblox Player app or Roblox launcher if you have it open.
-2. Open your preferred web browser, go to the[Roblox website](https://www.roblox.com/) , and sign in to your Roblox account.
+2. Open your preferred web browser, go to the [Roblox website](https://www.roblox.com/) , and sign in to your Roblox account.
 3. Once signed in, click on the**gear icon** in the top-right corner and select**Settings** .
 ![Go to Settings on the Roblox Website](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/04/1-go-to-settings-on-the-roblox-website.jpg)
 4. Select the**Privacy** tab on the left.